LaurenceTaylor/CV/README.md

 ### Learning Quickly and Independently

 One of Makers' mottos is 'learning how to learn', and they provide students with the tools and concepts to do so.
-In week 5 we were tasked with learning JavaScript in one week, with a weekend challenge of producing a [bowling scorecard app](https://github.com/LaurenceTaylor/bowling-challenge).
-This built my confidence, and for the [final project](https://github.com/LaurenceTaylor/deep_root) my team and I challenged ourselves to learn something completely new by creating a hardware product.
+In week 5 we were tasked with learning the basics of JavaScript within one week, with a weekend challenge of producing a [bowling scorecard app](https://github.com/LaurenceTaylor/bowling-challenge).
+This experience built my confidence, and for the [final project](https://github.com/LaurenceTaylor/deep_root) my team and I challenged ourselves to learn something completely new by creating a hardware product.

-In my previous role I had to learn a range of software (Cybersource, Sift Science, Arkowl and more) within weeks, as well as SQL and the entirely alien field which was fraud prevention.
+In my previous role I learned a suite of software (Cybersource, Sift Science, Arkowl and more) within weeks, as well as SQL and the entirely alien field which was fraud prevention.
 I am pleased to say I became the top performer in terms of targets within a few months.

 ### Test-Driven Development

-Every project completed at Makers was test driven.
+Every project completed at Makers was test driven using a variety of frameworks.
 I aspire to write isolated tests, which test behaviour and not state, while achieving high coverage.
+I believe TDD is critical to producing high quality, concise code while avoiding regression.

 ### Communication and Collaboration

-At Makers students either pair every day, or work on group projects.
-This requires constant communication, collaboration, and code reviews.
-For example, when we were learning about single-page apps and APIs in JavaScript my team and I managed to produce and deploy a simple [notes app](https://github.com/LaurenceTaylor/notes_js) within a few days.
-This was possible through regular knowledge sharing and mobbing.
+At Makers students either pair every day or work on group projects.
+This requires regular communication, collaboration, and code reviews.
+When we were learning about single-page apps and APIs in JavaScript my team and I managed to produce and deploy a simple [notes app](https://github.com/LaurenceTaylor/notes_js) within a few days.
+This was enabled by frequent knowledge sharing and mobbing, and it was really enjoyable to make breakthroughs in the project together.
 Working on group projects such as [Acebook Spacebook](https://github.com/LaurenceTaylor/acebook-spacebook) and [MakersBnB](https://github.com/rayswilling/MakersAirBnB-) would have been impossible without regular code reviews and good git collaboration.

 ## Education